project-chip/connectedhomeip/src/tools/interop/idt/README.md

 [TODO] dnssd per device log

-## Extending ecosystems
+## Extending functionality

-Ecosystems implementations are dynamically loaded from `/capture/ecosystem`.
+Ecosystem and Platform implementations are dynamically loaded.

-See the README in `/capture/ecosystem` for guidance on implementing an ecosystem.
+See the `README` in `/capture/ecosystem` and `/capture/platform` for guidance on implementing each.